Brooks–Baxter War: Brooks loses favor

-On May 3, men claiming to be acting on behalf of Baxter supporters hijacked a train from Memphis, Tennessee, and arrested federal Court Justices John E. Bennett and Elhanan John Searle, thinking that the Court would be unable to rule without a quorum of Judges.
+On May 3, men claiming to be acting on behalf of Baxter supporters hijacked a train from Memphis, Tennessee, and arrested federal Court Justices John E. Bennett and Elhanan J. Searle, thinking that the Court would be unable to rule without a quorum of Judges.
 Baxter denied that they were acting under his direction.
 The Judges were taken to Benton, Arkansas.
 For several days, their whereabouts were unknown to the public and federal officials began a search for the Justices.
 Justice Bennett was able to send a letter to Captain Rose demanding to know why they were being held by the Governor of Arkansas.
 Upon receipt of the letter, troops were sent to Benton to retrieve the two Justices, but they had escaped by May 6 and made their way to Little Rock.

 In Washington, Brooks was supported politically, but Baxter also had support because of the undemocratic way he had been removed from office.
 President Grant had already dealt with the outcome of the contested election for Governor of Louisiana, the Colfax massacre, where federal troops had to be sent to restore order.
 As Brooks and Baxter scrambled for support in Washington, D.C., Grant pushed for the dispute to be settled in Arkansas.
 Baxter demanded the General Assembly be called into session.
 He knew he had their support, but so did Brooks, so he and his men would not allow anyone to enter the capitol building.
 Brooks, on the other hand, had the support of the district court.
 He enlisted Little Rock's premiere lawyer, U. M. Rose, head of the still-prominent Rose Law Firm.
-However, Grant's decision would soon set in motion the demise of Brooks' governorship.
+However, Grant's decision would soon set in motion the demise of Brooks.

 It was becoming clear that federal intervention was required to settle the dispute, despite the general policy of the Grant administration to stay out of the affairs of Southern states.
 The President often expressed annoyance with Southern governors who requested help from federal troops to combat regular waves of election year violence, with little compassion for the issues they faced.
 Grant and the United States Attorney General, George Henry Williams, issued a joint communique supporting Baxter and ordering Brooks to vacate the capitol.
 They also referred the dispute back to the State Legislature.